Rubiks37/rankingbot/README.md

 ---

 * Creates a ranking table for every single user
-* Supports application commands
 * Add, remove, or edit entries in a users list
 * Get basic statistics for a certain album/ep
 * Display everyone's rankings in a channel, which updates whenever an update is performed
+* Allows users to keep track of albums they want to listen to (homework)
+* Displays recent changes to everyones albums list (changelog)
+* Supports application commands
-* Autofill suggestions based on currently established albums/eps and spotify search
+* Autofill suggestions based on established albums/eps and spotify search

 ### CONFIG

 ---

-There needs to be a file wherever you are hosting it in the same directory as main.py called config.py.
-See config_example.py to see what it should look like.
-The ids inside can be obtained by using developer mode within discord itself.
+PLEASE SEE CONFIG_EXAMPLE.PY FOR A SAMPLE OF THE CONFIG FILE There needs to be a file wherever you are hosting it in the same directory as main.py called config.py.
+The discord ids inside can be obtained by using developer mode within discord itself.
+The spotify ids can be obtained using the instructions below.

 ### Disclaimer